jzumsteg/zumstegs-blog/_posts/2023-05-07-travel-interlude.md

 I understand French Air Traffic Control is adopting a new slogan: "Fly with us and your destination may be a surprise."
 (This wasn't a Transavia problem; they did a great job adapting to the circumstances brought about by those %#*$@ air traffic controllers.)

 But we got home, safe and sound.
 And tired.
 And cranky.
-But home.
+We had a lovely breakfast of scrambled eggs, cheese and wine at 3.a.m.
+Then, finally, bed.